-Twitter to label disputed COVID-19 tweets
+Twitter to Label Disputed COVID-19 Tweets

 One example of a disputed tweet that might be labeled on its site includes claims about the origin of COVID-19, which remains unknown.
 Conspiracy theories about how the virus started and if it is man-made have swirled around social media for months.

 Twitter will continue to take down COVID-19 tweets that pose a threat to the safety of a person or group, along with attempts to incite mass violence or widespread civil unrest.
-The company has already been removing bogus coronavirus cures and claims that social distancing or face masks do not curb the virus' spread.
+The company has been removing bogus coronavirus cures and claims that social distancing or face masks do not curb the virus' spread for several weeks.

-Twitter announced in February a similar initiative to label doctored or manipulated photos or images on its site after a video of Democratic House Speaker Nancy Pelosi was slowed down to make it appear as if she slurred her words.
-Since then, Twitter has only applied the label twice to manipulated media.

-Tech giants Google, Facebook, YouTube and Twitter have responded to a global spread of misinformation that has moved with the virus since the outbreak began in January.
-Last month, Facebook also began alerting users who interacted with coronavirus misinformation by directing them to the World Health Organization's fact page.
+AP Technology Writer Barbara Ortutay contributed to this story from Oakland, Calif.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.